Glycemic Load Calculator

 The GL Calculation Formula:

-Take the Glycemic Index (GI), multiply it by the carbs in a serving, then divide by 100 to get the Glycemic Load.
+To calculate the Glycemic Load (GL): Multiply the Glycemic Index (GI) by the digestible carbohydrates in a serving, then divide by 100.

-Below the calculator, there’s an Interactive Blood Glucose Chart displaying the Glycemic Impact based on the Glycemic Load calculated for your food.
-The chart is tailored to metabolic factors such as normal, pre-diabetic, and diabetic conditions, helping you visualize how different foods might affect your glucose levels based on your specific health profile.
+Below the calculator, an Interactive Blood Glucose Chart displays the glycemic impact based on the calculated Glycemic Load for your food.
+This chart adjusts for metabolic health profiles, such as normal, pre-diabetic, or diabetic states, helping you visualize how different foods might influence your blood glucose based on your condition.

 To calculate Glycemic Load (GL), you need two variables:

-- Total Digestible/Available Carbohydrates in serving (Total Carbohydrates minus sugars, starches, and dietary fibers)
+• Digestible Carbohydrates in serving (Total Carbohydrates minus dietary fiber)

 Glycemic Index (GI)